Learn how to create an animated GIF that’s small enough to upload but with a decent quality.

 But the’re are more problems with MeWe.
 Due to their free speech policy it attracts a lot of nasty people that got kicked out off Facebook.
 So don’t be surprised to meet a lot of trolls and extremists on MeWe, the kind of people not interested in a nice conversation.

 Also I’m convinced that they have a coordinated campaign spamming G+ communities with posts to motivate people to move to MeWe.
 In the open source software community of G+ people that never posted a single thing suddenly started heavily promoting MeWe.
 I also noticed this behaviour on other G+ communities.
 I looked into one of the promoters and followed him to MeWe where he was discussing a strategy to attract as many Gplussers as possible.
 For me a clear indication for a coordinated campaign.
 This is not forbidden of course and some might even call it good marketing but it somehow disgusted me.

-One more problem with MeWe is that it is a centralized network owned by a private company.
+One more problem with MeWe is that it is a centralized network.
 If the owners of MeWe close the network tomorrow you’ll be looking for a new network all over again just like G+.
 I guess I finally learned my lesson after G+ and I don’t want to be part of a private owned central network again.

 So what’s the alternative.
 I’ll be writing about that in a next blog post.

 EDIT 24 januari 2019.
 I hate to say told you so but an article appeared in The Times that’s not favourable for MeWe.
 A citation: